andrewdjones/YJaMP_Analysis/README.txt

 --------------

-The most dissertation-relevant code with the best maintenance is found in the following files, which roughly parallel the chapter structure of the dissertation:
+The most dissertation-relevant code with the best maintenance is found in the following files:

+yjampClass.py: various elementary ML classifiers, mostly run on PCA-reduced temporal probability matrices for chord clustering and tagging.

 jazzKey.py: code for extracting/testing key profiles and producing locally-transposed voicings and scale degree sets from the raw MIDI data.
 Turns raw data into chord objects of various kinds.